Category: Sunday Grace

 Worms, Weeds, and the Strange Middle of Growing Up

 This week started with a worm.
-Not a metaphorical worm.
 A real worm.
-Pulled dramatically from the dirt by two very excited homeschoolers who immediately stopped all gardening operations to examine it like it was the final specimen in a middle school science fair.
-There were theories.
-There were debates.
-There were several whispered discussions…
+Not a metaphorical one.
+Two excited homeschoolers pulled it from the dirt.
+Stopped gardening to examine it like it was a science fair specimen. * There were theories about the worm. * There were debates. * There were whispered discussions about whether worms have feelings.
+They…

 • Stop Raising Kids Who “Help.”
 Start Raising Kids Who Partner.